JIllWesterfelhaus/ReactPortfolio/README.md

 ## Credits

+I would like to thank Nick Elliot, my instructor; and Chris McLaughlin, TA, for helping me with the code.

 I would like to thank Alex Bailon, Bikram Shankar, Zaki Khan and Kyle Resurreccion for the amazing job they did coding the Flyte! app.

 I would also like to thank Jules Lazar and Mohmed Vaid for the awesome work they did on the My Pantry app.